gitlabhq/omnibus-gitlab/doc/settings/configuration.md

 Some types of mounts won't allow automatic creation of directories by root user (default user for initial setup), eg. NFS with `root_squash` enabled on the share.
-To work around this the omnibus-gitlab package will attempt to create these directories using the directory's owner user.
+To work around this the Omnibus GitLab package will attempt to create these directories using the directory's owner user.

 If you have the `/etc/gitlab` directory mounted, you can turn off management of